Trends

 Has the proportion of people with disability who do not need additional aids changed over time?

 The data in the graph and the table below show the proportion of people with disability (of all ages) who do not need additional aids.
-Data from 2012 to 2018 are used.
-In 2012, 2015 and 2018, 94% of people with disability did not need additional aids.
+Data from 2012 to 2022 are used.
+In 2022, 91% of people with disability did not need additional aids, and 94% in 2012.
+The baseline used to track change over time was 94% in 2018.

 Source: